The numbers are staggering. The lifestyles are quiet. Behind each salary is a career built over decades, often starting far from the corner office.

 Industry: Telecommunications

-Karl Toriola is the CEO of MTN Nigeria, the country’s largest telecommunications company .
+MTN Nigeria’s 2024 financial statements show Karl Toriola earned ₦3.14 billion as CEO of the country’s largest telecommunications company.
 Before this role, he served as Group Operations Executive and Vice President for West and Central Africa at MTN.

 He also held positions as a Non-Executive Director at Jumia Group and American Towers Ghana.
 Toriola earned a Master of Science in Communication Systems from Swansea University in 1996 .